Why do you fly over Greenland in an airplane flight?

 Now here’s what the same flight paths look like on a sphere.
 Remember that the straight line in the Mercator map above followed the 40° latitude line.

 This paints quite a different story, doesn’t it?
 It’s deceiving to the human eye.

 The takeaway is this:

-A route that looks longer on the map is because of the distortion created with map projections like the Mercator projection.
+A route that looks longer on the map is because of the distortion created by map projections like the Mercator Projection.
 In navigation, pilots often use great circles (geodesic) as the shortest distance flight.

 Now that you have a visual understanding of great circles.
 Here’s a definition of what a great circle is:

 - A great circle is a circle on the globe such that the plane passing through the sphere’s center is equal to the circumference of the Earth.

 In basic terms, imagine you’re cutting into an orange.
 You can cut them at any angle – north-south, east-west, diagonally.
 As long as you cut two identical portions, then the circle where the cut was made is a great circle.

 For example, the equator is a great circle because it’s the maximum possible circle:

 You could also cut it at the north and south poles.
 This longitudinal line also cuts two equal portions.
 Any meridian line is a great circle as well.